Travel and Reentry

 If your valid visa stamp is in your expired passport, you will use both your old expired passport and new passport to re-enter the U.S.

-A valid visa in your passport is also required for re-entry.
+A valid visa in your passport is also required for re-entry (except for certain circumstances).
 If your visa has expired, you will need to go to a U.S. consulate or embassy ideally in your home country to apply for the new visa stamp.
 You may not renew your visa within the U.S.

 If your valid visa is in your expired passport, you will use both your old expired passport and new passport to re-enter the U.S.